 - Mobile Friendliness: These days, 80% of internet users own a smartphone.
 Out of the box, Magento 2 is mobile friendly with a responsive theme and mobile-friendly checkout.

-Before Magento migration
+Before Magento migration from 1 to 2

 The migration is a great occasion to make an inventory and decide what needs to be kept and what needs to be removed from the new webshop.